sribanavasi/Android_Learning/3.Activity and its lifecycle/Activity_Lifecycle.md

 Activity B : onStop(),onDestroy()

-Note: if on one or more specific configurateing change, you want to bypass restart of activity, add android:configChanges in manifest.You will receive a call to your current activity's onConfigurationChanged(Configuration)
+Note: if on one or more specific configuration change, you want to bypass restart of activity, add android:configChanges in manifest.You will receive a call to your current activity's onConfigurationChanged(Configuration)